Gijsreyn/Gijsreyn/README.md

 # Hi, I'm Gijs :wave:

 I'm an IT professional who loves to make life easier by automation as much as possible.
 My passion has grown to share my learnings through blog posts or making contributions to open-source projects in various technologies.
 Some of the technologies I enjoy working the most with include PowerShell, Azure Bicep, Azure DevOps, WinGet, and Azure.
 Despite my drive for these technologies, I don't want to limit myself and am always open to learning more.
+In 2025, I have become a Microsoft MVP in the PowerShell and Windows category.

 ---